 The NYSDOH has completed a source water assessment for the 3 well sources of this system, based on available information.
 Possible and actual threats to this drinking water source were evaluated.
 The state source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to the wells.
 The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
 While nitrates were detected in our water, it should be noted that all drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants from natural sources.
-The presence of contaminants does not necessarily indicate that the water poses a health risk.
-See section " Are there contaminants in our drinking water? " for a list of the contaminants that have been detected.
+The presence of contaminants in our drinking water? " for a list of the contaminants that have been detected.
 The source water assessments provide resource managers with additional information for protecting source waters into the future.